TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-5.md

 - `@type` - REQUIRED the JSON-LD type `https://tap.rsvp/schema/1.0#AddAgents` (provisional)
 - `agents` - REQUIRED an array of Agents to add to the transactions Agents list

-If an existing transaction agent is included in the list of `agents` an Agent SHOULD update their internal record for this agent with any additional data provided in this message.
+If an existing transaction agent is included in the list of `agents`, an Agent SHOULD update their internal record for this Agent with any additional data provided in this message.

-Any new agents added should be included in the `to` recipient list of the message.
+Any new agents added should be included in the recipient list of the message.

 #### ReplaceAgent

-Any agent can authorize the transaction by replying as a thread to the initial message.
+Any agent can replace themselves in a transaction by replying to the initial message as a thread.
 The following shows the attributes of the `body` object:

 - `@context` - REQUIRED the JSON-LD context `https://tap.rsvp/schema/1.0` (provisional)
 - `@type` - REQUIRED the JSON-LD type `https://tap.rsvp/schema/1.0#ReplaceAgent` (provisional)
 - `original` - REQUIRED the [DID] of the Agent to be replaced
 - `replacement` - REQUIRED an Agent to add to the transactions Agents list

-If a receiving Agent does not have a record for the Agent specified in `original`, it SHOULD ignore this message.
+If a receiving Agent does not have a record for the Agent specified in the `original`, it SHOULD ignore this message.

-The sender of the message SHOULD include the Agent specified in `original` on `to` recipient list so they can maintain a record that they are no longer part of this transaction.
+The message's sender SHOULD include the Agent specified in the `original` on the recipient list so they can maintain a record that they are no longer part of this transaction.

 #### RemoveAgent

-Any agent can authorize the transaction by replying as a thread to the initial message.
+Any agent can propose removing another agent from the transaction by replying as a thread to the initial message.
 The following shows the attributes of the `body` object:

 - `@context` - REQUIRED the JSON-LD context `https://tap.rsvp/schema/1.0` (provisional)
 - `@type` - REQUIRED the JSON-LD type `https://tap.rsvp/schema/1.0#RemoveAgent` (provisional)
 - `agent` - REQUIRED the [DID] of the Agent to be removed

-If a receiving Agent does not have a record for the Agent specified in `agent`, it SHOULD ignore this message.
+If a receiving Agent does not have a record for the Agent specified in the agent `agent` attribute, it SHOULD ignore this message.

-The sender of the message SHOULD include the Agent specified in `agent` on `to` recipient list so they can maintain a record that they are no longer part of this transaction.
+The message's sender SHOULD include the Agent specified in `agent` on the recipient list so they can maintain a record that they are no longer part of this transaction.

 ## Rationale

-A Transaction may be requested with fairly minimal information that an Agent must fill out to be able to manage risk on behalf of themselves and customers.
+An end-user may request a transaction with fairly minimal information about its participants.
+The end-user's Agent must fill out the list of agents to manage risk on behalf of themselves and their customers.

-The Agent structure provides an abstract method for multiple different types of agents to collaborate to discover the required information to Authorize a transaction using [TAIP-4].
+The Agent structure provides an abstract method for multiple types of agents to collaborate to discover the required information to authorize a transaction using [TAIP-4].

 ## Test Cases